 - Outsourcing of card payment services for a water utility

 - Advising a mid-sized law firm on their tender response to a panel review from one of their most important clients

-I was working with small to large law firms, finance houses, banks, and a water utility.
-And I was helping senior management teams with entirely non-IT related challenges, and using my IT skills to help with IT strategy related challenges.
+I was working with small and large law firms, finance houses, banks, and a water utility.
+I was helping senior management teams with entirely non-IT related challenges, and I was using my IT skills to help with IT strategy related challenges.

-Whilst I delivered all of the above projects successfully, and I continue to work with many of those organisations today, I wasn’t an obvious specialist in any one particular subject.
+Whilst I delivered all of the above projects successfully, and I continue to work with a number of those organisations to this day, I wasn’t an obvious specialist in any one particular subject.

 So that’s good, right?
 A good generalist.